 He got infected in October and like most typical cases, doctors said he got it from contaminated water.

 “Mine was so bad.
 There’s different stages and I’m still learning about it, but mine was so bad my body pretty much shut down.
 I had to go on dialysis,” he said.

 While he started treatment at a local hospital, complications during surgery sent him to a Columbus hospital.

 “The doctor’s told my mother I probably wasn’t going to make it,” he added.

 He has had to teach himself how to walk again.
 He is recovering at The Laurels of Steubenville, and hopes to return to work and his normal life in the near future.

 Our law firm is one of the few in the nation that has handled a significant number of Legionnaire’s disease cases.
-Attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty are available to help you with your case.
+Attorneys Fred Pritzker and Eric Hageman are available to help you with your case.
 Call 888-377-8900 or submit our online form to request a free consultation.